EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 4.7.1.
 With regard to that dealt with at each General Assembly, the General Secretary or another person appointed by the President to do so shall maintain minutes.
 Those members convoking the extraordinary Assembly according to 4.3.2 may apply for a protocol of the minutes written by a notary.

-ESTES is beeing represented by
+ESTES is represented by two of the following officers:

-a. the Executive Board or
+a. the President

 6. Executive Board